 On October 7, 2003, the Company's board of directors approved a re-pricing program for certain outstanding options to purchase shares of the Company's common stock granted under each of its stock plans.
-Under the re-pricing program, each holder of outstanding options granted under the stock plans who was an employee of the Company on November 5, 2003 could elect to exchange up to all of their outstanding options with an exercise price greater than \$7.95 for repriced stock options with an exercise price of \$7.95 per share and a term of four years.
+Under the re-pricing program, each holder of outstanding options granted under the stock plans who was an employee of the Company on November 5, 2003 could elect to exchange up to all of their outstanding options with an exercise price greater than \$7.95 for re-priced stock options with an exercise price of \$7.95 per share and a term of four years.
 The option re-pricing became effective on November 5, 2003.
 Vesting restarted immediately with 50% vesting in November 2004 and the remaining 50% vesting monthly until fully vested in November 2005.
 Employees who voluntarily resign in the 12-month period beginning November 5, 2003 will forfeit their re-priced options.
-Employees who are involuntarily terminated in the 12-month period beginning November 5, 2003 will vest 50% upon termination.
-In accordance with the terms of the re-pricing program, on November 5, 2003 the Company canceled 781,572 outstanding stock options with a weighted average exercise price of \$19.83 per share and issued, in exchange for the canceled options, 781,572 new options with an exercise price of \$7.95 per share.
-Compensation cost for all options re-priced under the re-pricing program will be re-measured, using the intrinsic value method proscribed by APB No. 25, on a quarterly basis until the options are exercised, canceled or expire.
+Employees who are involuntarily terminated in the 12-month period beginning stock options with a weighted average exercise price of \$19.83 per share and issued, in exchange for the canceled options, 781,572 outstanding stock options with a weighted average exercise price of \$19.83 per share and issued, in exchange for the canceled options, repriced under the re-pricing program will be re-measured, using the intrinsic value method proscribed by APB No. 25, on a quarterly basis until the options are exercised, canceled or expire.
 Compensation cost for these options are recognized in accordance with the method prescribed by FIN 28.
-Since the amount of compensation cost attributable to the re-priced options is dependent on the fair value of the Company's common stock underlying the options on the future re-measurement dates, the amount of stock-based compensation recognized in any given future period cannot be predicted and may have a material impact on the Company's results of operations.
-For the year ended December 31, 2003, the Company r
+Since the amount of company's results of operations.
+For the year ended December 31, 2003, the Company recorded \$595,000 in stock-based compensation expense related to the re-pricing program.
+For the three months ended March 31, 2004, the Company recorded \$595,000 in stock-based compensation expense relating to the re-pricing program.